 Then we check their answers by putting the name of the main topic in the middle of the board and write words or sentences around it.
 Whatever ideas the students come up with.

-During completing this so called collective mind map on the board, you basically assessed students’ general, previous knowledge so you know where you can start the lesson.
+During completing this “so called” collective mind map on the board, we basically assess students’ general, previous knowledge so we know where to start the lesson.